%1$s

 What is Thyroid Cancer?

 Thyroid cancer affects the cells of the thyroid.
 The thyroid is a gland present in the base of the neck area, below the thyroid cartilage, also known as adam’s apple.
 It is a butterfly-shaped organ that cannot be felt or seen from the surface of the skin.
 The thyroid gland has two types of cells: follicular cells – help in making thyroid hormone by using iodine in the blood, and C cells – produce calcitonin, which controls calcium levels in the body.
 Thyroid cancer can occur in many types and growths.
-It can also be benign (does not spread) or malignant (spreads to other areas).
-There are four types of thyroid cancer – papillary, follicular, medullary, and anaplastic thyroid cancer.
+Thyroid cancer types can be benign (does not spread) or malignant (spreads to other areas).
+There are four types of thyroid cancer – papillary, follicular thyroid cancer, medullary, and anaplastic thyroid cancer.

 What are the symptoms of thyroid cancer?